DHay10/SysDev_ProjectF22/Meetings Report.md

 ### **Tasks**

-task | Status | Time
+Tasks | Status | Time
 --- | --- | ---
 Introduction | Done | 3 minutes
-Which way of Communication used | Done | 1 minute Meeting Times | Done | 5 minutes
+Deciding the way of Communication used | Done | 1 minute Deciding which tools is going to be used | Done | 15 minutes Deciding the meeting times | Done | 5 minutes
-What tools is going to be used | Done | 15 minutes What type of project | Done | 10 minutes
+Deciding the types of project | Done | 10 minutes Deciding the types of client & potential clients | Done | 15 minutes
-Which type of client and potential clients | Done | 15 minutes Allocation of tasks for next meeting | Done | 10 minutes
+Allocation of tasks for next meeting | Done | 10 minutes

 ### **Decisions**